A middle office’s data is so valuable, everyone wants to use it, but what’s the best way to efficiently and accurately share information?

 - A lower cost of ownership within a secure environment

 In particular, there is great value to be found in Application Programming Interfaces (APIs).
 An API call is essentially a code written by a programmer that allows one system to communicate with another, and sets rules as to the nature and limits of that exchange.

 APIs act as railway junctions for data, allowing it to move in a managed and tightly-governed basis between systems.
 The idea is to integrate third parties’ clouds into the asset manager’s internal solutions via APIs.
-The APIs then allow various pieces of software (within the cloud) to communicate with each other, letting data move between the various parties in a timely and seamless fashion, and according to the rules placed around their movement.
+The APIs then allow various pieces of software, both cloud based and on-premise to communicate with each other, letting data move between the various parties in a timely and seamless fashion, and according to the rules placed around their movement.

-Cloud-based applications supporting APIs allow for data to be extracted into central repositories such as a data warehouse.
+Cloud-based applications supporting APIs allow for data to be extracted into central repositories such as a data warehouse or data lake.
 This data can then be used in other processes.
 This helps remove point-to-point data silos and enables a subscription and publication model.
 Some applications produce data and publish it to the data warehouse, while others need that data so subscribe to it for further reporting or analysis.

 This means that new systems can talk to the old ones, so the same data sets can be shared across the firm.
 The result?

 An example of this is using an API to call data from a central system that contains signed off, book of record performance and risk data.
 This data can be dynamically imported to Excel and kept up to date ready for additional analysis.
 We know Excel is a vital tool for many asset managers, but by changing the way the data is managed and controlled, operational risk can be reduced and value gained from having higher quality data ready to analyse and share.